JakubMartinka/jakubmartinka.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm a Ph.D. student at the [Faculty of Science](https://www.natur.cuni.cz/eng) of [Charles University](https://en.wikipedia.org/wiki/Charles_University) in Prague, working at the [Department of Theoretical chemistry](https://www.jh-inst.cas.cz/department/department-of-theoretical-chemistry#department) at the Institute of Physical Chemistry [J. Heyrovský](https://en.wikipedia.org/wiki/Jaroslav_Heyrovsk%C3%BD), [Czech Academy of Sciences](https://www.avcr.cz/en/) in [Jiří Pittner's group](https://www.jh-inst.cas.cz/~pittner/).
-I try to share my interest in science during my private teaching of natural sciences, which I started already in high school.
-Talking about science is amazing and that is why I would also like to devote myself to popularizing science in the future, if you are interested in a popularization-style presentation about the work within our group (machine learning and quantum chemistry) please do not hesitate to contact me!
+Hi, I'm a Ph.D. student at the [Faculty of Science](https://www.natur.cuni.cz/eng) at [Charles University](https://en.wikipedia.org/wiki/Charles_University) in Prague.
+I work in the [Department of Theoretical chemistry](https://www.jh-inst.cas.cz/department/department-of-theoretical-chemistry#department), part of the Institute of Physical Chemistry [J. Heyrovský](https://en.wikipedia.org/wiki/Jaroslav_Heyrovsk%C3%BD), [Czech Academy of Sciences](https://www.avcr.cz/en/) (CAS), as a member of [Jiří Pittner's group](https://www.jh-inst.cas.cz/~pittner/).
+I’m passionate about sharing my love for science and have been teaching natural sciences since high school.
+Teaching and communicating science is incredibly fulfilling to me, and I hope to continue in the future.
+I am participating in a Czech science popularization project called [Zeptej se vědce](https://x.com/zeptej_se_vedce) ("Ask a Scientist"), where scientists answer (sometimes ridiculous) questions, as well as the CAS project [Otevřená Věda](https://www.otevrenaveda.cz/cs/index.html) ("Open Science") for motivated high school students.
+If you would like to learn more about our group’s research (focusing on machine learning and quantum chemistry) or about me, feel free to reach out!

 I come from the eastern part of the Czech Republic, [Moravia](https://en.wikipedia.org/wiki/Moravia), the land of wine and slivovice.
-I grew up in [Zlín](https://en.wikipedia.org/wiki/Zl%C3%ADn) (and studied here at the [Gymnasium Zlín - Lesní čtvrť](https://www.gymzl.cz/en/)).
-The [Baťa](https://en.wikipedia.org/wiki/Bata_Corporation) brand was founded in this city and thanks to this the city has its functionalist character, among other things there is also a [sculpture](https://www.google.com/search?q=velk%C3%BD+fibonacci&client=firefox-b-d&sxsrf=ALiCzsZIh4h6ZRc-rxthav5tN6aC8Z3LgA:1669505332124&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj8g5aCgM37AhVcSPEDHcnbAFEQ_AUoAXoECAEQAw&biw=948&bih=895&dpr=1) expressing the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
-I am an amateur chess player and as part of that I have also helped out at some chess events and even acted as a referee.
-I like to travel and have meaningless conversations with interesting people I meet.
+I grew up in [Zlín](https://en.wikipedia.org/wiki/Zl%C3%ADn), where I studied at the [Gymnasium Zlín - Lesní čtvrť](https://www.gymzl.cz/en/)).
+Zlín is notable for its [Baťa](https://en.wikipedia.org/wiki/Bata_Corporation) heritage, and the city's functionalist character.
+One of my favourite nerdy landmarks is a [sculpture](https://www.google.com/search?q=velk%C3%BD+fibonacci&client=firefox-b-d&sxsrf=ALiCzsZIh4h6ZRc-rxthav5tN6aC8Z3LgA:1669505332124&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj8g5aCgM37AhVcSPEDHcnbAFEQ_AUoAXoECAEQAw&biw=948&bih=895&dpr=1) based on the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+I am an amateur [chess](https://lichess.org/@/JakeFox) player and I've had the opportunity to assist at few chess events, sometimes as a referee.
+I also love traveling and striking up interesting conversations with people I meet along the way.

+I wrote these pages as an experiment because I enjoy reading about other people.
+If you want to talk with me about something else than science, you try philosophy of science, travelling, chess, rock climbing or football.